teampumpkin/example/README.md

 # *Server specifications*
 Server specifications such as OS, Number of vCpu, memory, storage, region(country) and price.
-1. Os: Linux
+ - Os: Linux
- 2. Vcpu: 4Vcpu
+ - Vcpu: 4Vcpu
- 3. Memory: 16GiB
+ - Memory: 16GiB
- 4. Storage: 65 GB
+ - Storage: 65 GB
- 5. Region: Ohio( USA )
+ - Region: Ohio( USA )
- 6. Instance Price - 45$ monthly and RDS Price - 13$ monthly
+ - Instance Price - 45$ monthly and RDS Price - 13$ monthly

+# *Branches*
+- Staging branch name: staging
+- Production branch name: master

-# *Branches
+# *Confidential file*
+Confidential file which can’t be added to GitHub repo added in this drive and the path on project file is braingymjr/client/.env (both for production and master branch)
+.env files contains credentials of databases and secret variables/keys.(stored .env.staging for staging .env.production for production)